1. Overview

 </dependency>

 We need a database to store the Spring Batch job information.
-In this tutorial, we use an in-memory H2 database.
-Therefore, we need to use h2 with Spring Boot:
+In this tutorial, we use an in-memory H2 database, as configured before.

 We use the @Profile annotation to distinguish between the Spring and Spring Boot configurations.
 We set the spring-boot profile in our application: